encode/uvicorn/README.md

 **Requirements**: Python 3.5.3+

-Python currently lacks a minimal low-level server/application interface for `asyncio` frameworks.
+Python currently lacks a minimal low-level server/application interface for asyncio frameworks.
 Filling this gap means we'd be able to start building a common set of tooling usable across all asyncio frameworks.

 Uvicorn is an attempt to resolve this, by providing:

 * A lightning-fast asyncio server implementation, using [uvloop][uvloop] and [httptools][httptools].
 * A minimal application interface, based on [ASGI][asgi].

+It currently supports HTTP, WebSockets, Pub/Sub broadcast, and is open to extension to other protocols & messaging styles.

 ## Quickstart